The Victoria performing arts and culture options are as diverse as most large cities but on a slightly smaller scale.

 We recommend to use TourScanner to find the best deals for tickets and tours to some of Victoria's most popular activities.

 In 2019 and 2020 visitors were treated to the Wildlife Photographer of the Year exhibit which was exceptional.
-Check their website for details and plan your visit today.
+Hopefully this exhibit will return in future years.

 Another popular Victoria performing arts event is the annual Symphony Splash which is held on the Sunday before BC Day in the Inner Harbour.
 An estimated 40,000 music-loving guests are treated to a free musical extravaganza hosted by the Victoria Symphony who play live, on a barge in the middle of the harbour.
 It’s an incredible experience and people come from near and far to be part of the action.
-NOTE: It is unclear if this event will happen in 2021 due to COVID-19.
-Be sure to check back again before you plan your trip.
+NOTE: Covid impacted this event in 2020 and 2021 however we are hoping for a return of this spectacular event in 2022.